ffund/compe-design-project/lab1/getting-started-sbc.md

 ![Find IP address from Android hotspot.](images/android-find-ip-2.png){ width=30% }

 This should be the address of your Pi.

----
+### Find out your Pi's address - Windows hotspot

-**Windows**: If you are creating a hotspot from a Windows laptop, in the Mobile Hotspot settings page you may see a list of connected devices.
+If you are creating a hotspot from a Windows laptop, in the Mobile Hotspot settings page you may see a list of connected devices.
 You can find your Pi in this list and note its IP address:

 ![Find IP address from Windows hotspot.](images/windows-find-ip.png)

----
+### Find out your Pi's address - Mac laptop

-**Other - Mac laptop**: Otherwise, if your laptop is a Mac, you can find out your Pi's IP address as follows.
+Otherwise, if your laptop is a Mac, you can find out your Pi's IP address as follows.

 In a local terminal on your Mac (not on your Pi), run